puneeth579/jsonsrv/README.md

 The following  [JsonServlet](src/main/java/org/brutusin/jsonsrv/JsonServlet.java) methods can be overriden:
 * `protected ClassLoader getClassLoader()`: Lets specify a different *ClassLoader* for loading the pluggable resources (configuration file, action classes and render class).
 If not overridden, `JsonServlet.class.getClassLoader()` is returned.
 * `protected ObjectMapper getObjectMapper()`: To use a custom [ObjectMapper](http://fasterxml.github.io/jackson-databind/javadoc/2.3.0/com/fasterxml/jackson/databind/ObjectMapper.html) in the JSON to Java binding.
+* `protected SchemaFactoryWrapper getSchemaFactory()`: To use a custom [SchemaFactoryWrapper](https://github.com/FasterXML/jackson-module-jsonSchema/blob/master/src/main/java/com/fasterxml/jackson/module/jsonSchema/factories/SchemaFactoryWrapper.java) in the java-class to schema binding.
+* `protected Map<String, JsonAction> loadActions()`: To change the source actions are loaded from.
+* `protected List<String> getSupportedInitParams()`: If subclasses add new `init-param` parameters they have to be declared to be used.
 ##Example:
 A complete example project is available at [jsonsrv-example](https://github.com/brutusin/jsonsrv-example).